rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 	:depth: 2
 	:local:

-See also the technical documentation of the :ref:`outrankingDigraphs-label`.
+See also the technical documentation of the :ref:`outrankingDigraphs module <outrankingDigraphs-label>`.

 Outranking digraph model
 ........................